drdna/TeloPortWrapper/README.md

 ### Using Podman

-This image should also work using Podman on Linux but testing is first and foremost done with Docker.
+This image should also work using Podman on Linux but testing was first and foremost done with Docker.

 1. Pull the image from Github
 ```bash